Hotel Name: Hotel CIQ

 Here is the walk from the hotel to the station.
 You have to go to the entrance of a skywalk, which then connects you to the station.

 Overall this was a good place to stay if you are just wanting the cheapest hotel in Johor Bahru.
 The guesthouse I stayed at previously was good but it was a bit far out of the central area.
-This is a good option for budget travellers who are going to get the train.
+This is a good option for budget travellers who are going to get the shuttle to Woodlands or the train to Kuala Lumpur.

-A note that that if you are booking there are other CIQ hotels on Jalan Wong Ah Fook, Jalan Trus, and Jalan Meldrum.
+A note that there are other CIQ hotels on Jalan Wong Ah Fook, Jalan Trus, and Jalan Meldrum.